Interested in getting involved?

 - attend local committee meetings – normally attended by local officers and reps, you can join us as an observer, see calendar.

-- become a committee member (branch officer or ordinary member) – these are elected annually at the AGM.
+- become a committee member (branch officer or ordinary member) – these are elected annually at the AGM, but if the position is still VACANT the Committee will take a vote to co-opt you.

 Your rights to time off for training